Hurricane Season Preparation Guide

 Strengthen Your home

-Make sure your home is in good repair and up to the local hurricane building code specifications.
-Have the proper panels to board up windows and doors and remember that the garage door is the most vulnerable part of your home.
+It’s well worth checking up to confirm your home is in good repair and up to the local hurricane building code specifications.
+If you don’t already, get the proper panels to board up windows — and doors and remember that the garage door is the most vulnerable part of your home!
 Make sure it can handle the high winds.
-Other things you can do include collecting loose outdoor items, trimming your trees, and finding a safe location for your vehicle.
+Other things you can do include: collecting loose outdoor items, trimming your trees, and finding a safe location for your vehicle.

 Sign Up for Local Warning Systems

-When emergencies emerge, public safety officials use timely and reliable systems to alert you.
-Make sure you sign up for these systems and are aware of what they’re warning you about.
+When emergencies arise, public safety officials use timely and reliable systems to alert you.
+Sign up for these systems so that you are aware of local hazards to avoid in event of evacuation or state of emergency.

 Lend A Hand